Edoniah21/Resi-FIT-App/README.md

 -	An app with a strong social media recognition, cultural relativity and something that centralizes itself around college life and working towards our future goals.
 A social culture that fosters a dream building environment.

-Product Backlog
+Product Backlog (Ordered)
+Rationale - the backlog has been ordred, for the most, according to most essential application functionality to have a minimum functioning product.
+Only the developers took part in estimating the time to complete the items.
+Whole team relative size estimating was also done to help gauge the difficulty of each item in relation to one another.
 - Create a shell front end that will mostly serve as a placeholder for future functionality - 1 day - 1 story point
 -	Links directing users toward library of documents/books suggestive of user standing or progression towards reaching defined goal - 1 day - 1 story point
 -	Glossary of Strategy references focused on potential market downturn - 1 day - 1 story point
+-	Link or repository for educational material for top educational career paths or High Value Skills - 1 day - 1 story point
+-	Link to financial podcast covering various industries in market - 1 day - 1 story point
 -	Investment Budget Calculator - 1 week - 5 story points
 -	Goal Burn Down Chart - 1 week - 5 story points
--	Link or repository for educational material for top educational career paths or High Value Skills - 1 day - 1 story point
--	Link to financial podcast covering various industries in market - 1 day - 1 story point
 -	Breakdown of benefits of investing monthly, quarterly, or annual dividend stocks - 3 days - 3 story points
+-	Access to be able to have live chats with advisors (Long-Term Objective) - 1 Year - 25 story points
 -	App w/ strong social media recognition, cultural relativity (Marketing Initiative) (Long-term initiative) - 1 Year+ - 25 story points
--	Access to be able to have live chats with advisors (Long-Term Objective) - 1 Year - 25 story points

 Product Backlog User Stories